MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

     - **YOUR_RESOURCE_GROUP**: The name of your existing resource group.
     - **YOUR_APP_ID**: The **appId** value you noted in the previous procedure.
     - **REGION**: An Azure region code (such as *eastus*).
     - **All other placeholders**: Unique values that will be used to name the new resources.
-In particular, make a note of the value you use for the **BotId** and **newWebAppName** parameters - you will need them later.
+The resource IDs you specify must be globally unique strings netween 4 and 42 characters long.
+Make a note of the value you use for the **BotId** and **newWebAppName** parameters - you will need them later.

 ```
 az deployment group create --resource-group "YOUR_RESOURCE_GROUP" --template-file "deploymenttemplates/template-with-preexisting-rg.json" --parameters appId="YOUR_APP_ID" appSecret="Super$ecretPassw0rd" botId="A_UNIQUE_BOT_ID" newWebAppName="A_UNIQUE_WEB_APP_NAME" newAppServicePlanName="A_UNIQUE_PLAN_NAME" appServicePlanLocation="REGION" --name "A_UNIQUE_SERVICE_NAME"